Secondary Education in France

 Lycée d'enseignement professionnel (LEP/LPA)The LEP and LPA are technical or professional school alternatives to lycée which can be followed after receiving a brevet des collèges.

-Repeating the Year (Redoubler)From September 2015, children in primary and secondary schools will only repeat the same year (redoubler) under specific circumstances.
-Further information about redoublement is available on Service Public.
+Children in primary and secondary schools will only repeat the same year (redoubler) under specific circumstances.
+Further information about redoublement is available on.

 The New Baccalauréat in France

 The French Bac is undergoing a major revamp, set to be in place by 2021.
 The changes are one of many of Macron’s planned reforms, as he claims that the actual system doesn’t allow teenagers to adequately prepare for universities and other higher education options.
-Students who will start their first year of high school (lycée) in September 2018 will be the first to sit the new version Bac.
+Some changes have already been implemented and students have been introduced to the Baccarélauat system.

 The traditional series of Literature (Bac L), Science (Bac S) and Economics & Social Studies (Bac ES) will be replaced as follows: